Glossary of terms

 see: free account

-contacts added to the address book by yourself.
+contacts added to an address book by the users themselves.

 personal conversation starter